 7. Don't rush to the top

-In Tasmania, we have beautiful endemic trees, plants and wildlife and when we rush to the top we sometimes miss the beauty that surrounds us.
-Whether its a native pepper berry tree or a friendly wombat, allowing those extra moments to really enjoy the little things will make your walking experience all the more worthwhile.
+In Tasmania, we have beautiful endemic trees, plants and wildlife and if we rush to the top, we sometimes miss the beauty that surrounds us.
+Whether it's a native pepper berry tree or a friendly wombat, allowing extra moments to enjoy the little things will make your walking experience all the more worthwhile.

 8. Listen to the locals